convictional/convictional-docs/source/includes/main.md

 ```

 Convictional offers a client library for Node.JS.
-For more information visit the [libary on NPM](https://npmjs.com/package/convictional).
+For more information visit the [library on NPM](https://npmjs.com/package/convictional).
 Other languages will be added as needed.

 The client library will validate your request, check to make sure the right data is provided to perform a successful request and throw a useful error if not.
 We use it to write all of our customer-specific applications, so you can trust it will continue to stay up to date with API changes.